 And we never do.

 Shame on us!
 Prayer is one side of the double-edged sword of spirituality.
-It is our life-preserver in the turbulent seas of life.
-It is our communication with the Almighty Creator of the heavens and the earth!
-It is our conversation with our great Redeemer and Friend.
+It is our life-preserver in the turbulent seas of life; our communication with the Almighty Creator of the heavens and the earth; and our conversation with our great Redeemer and Friend.